shivankhullar/CloudTracker/README.md

 ## Installation

-To install CloudTracker, follow these steps:
+To install CloudTracker, just clone the repository:

 **Clone the repository**:
     ```sh
     git clone https://github.com/yourusername/CloudTracker.git
     cd CloudTracker
     ```
+You would have to provide

 ## Usage